Online MBA in Pennsylvania

 4. Lehigh University

 Lehigh University is committed to developing leaders in business and industry, and its online MBA program is no exception.
-Lehigh offers an online MBA that is AACSB Accredited and provides a rich learning experience for its students.
+Lehigh offers an online MBA that is AACSB-accredited and provides a rich learning experience for its students.
 Graduates obtain the skills needed to be effective leaders and communicators in today’s competitive global environment.
-The program is compact and built on an integrative model, and focuses on bringing relevant concepts and challenges into its curriculum.
+The program is built on an integrative model and focuses on bringing relevant concepts and challenges into its curriculum.

-The program is condensed and can be completed by gaining 36 credits.
-The program is very flexible, and courses can be tailored to each student’s individual needs.
-Online MBA students can even become full time students if they so choose.
-Aside from pre-recorded classes, classes are also delivered live.
-Classroom live allows online MBA students to collaborate with their instructors and classmates.
-The course content is also routinely updated to ensure it is current to present business requirements.
-Full-time students can finish the program in 12 to 16 months.
-Part-time students typically complete the program in one year.
+The program is condensed and requires a total of 36 credits.
+The program is very flexible, and coursework can be tailored to each student’s individual needs.
+Online MBA students can even become full-time students if they so choose.
+In addition to pre-recorded classes, classes are also delivered live, allowing online MBA students to collaborate with their instructors and classmates.
+The course content is also routinely updated to ensure it is in line with present business standards.
+Full-time evening students can finish the program in 12 to 16 months.
+Part-time and online students typically complete the program within two to five years.

 To apply, students must have an undergraduate degree and submit an official GMAT or GRE score.
-A minimum of 2 years work experience is required, as a a number of prerequisite courses, such as microeconomics,macroeconomics and computer literacy.
-Start dates are generally in August, January and May.
+A minimum of two years’ work experience is required, along with a number of prerequisite courses, such as microeconomics, macroeconomics, and computer literacy.
+Start dates are generally in August, January, and May.